Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 This HDR TV offers exceptional value, starting with Quantum Color for a 1+ billion color palette, UltraBright 600 for peak brightness, improved black level, and up to 90 local dimming zones for outstanding contrasts.

 Kudos for a fast loading and intuitive UI and streaming discovery platform, led by VIZIO’s SmartCast TV with more than 100 free and original channels through the WatchFree service and SmartCast Home, carrying all of the popular streaming apps such as Netflix and Amazon Prime Video.
 Built-in Apple AirPlay 2 and Chromecast also allow voice command controls and streaming from your mobile device.
 It’s good for anyone looking for one of the best outdoor TVs.

 Award: BEST INTERFACE

-WHY WE LIKE IT: This budget TV offers four HDMI ports and is based on the Roku Smart TV Platform, the most user-friendly UI we’ve researched for 4K TVs to date.
+WHY WE LIKE IT: This budget TV offers three HDMI ports and is based on the Roku Smart TV Platform, the most user-friendly UI we’ve researched for 4K TVs to date.

 This HDR TV offers enough value to compete with more renowned brands, Sony, LG, and Samsung, starting with Quantum Dot technology with 1 billion shades of color, Contrast Control Zone technology for improved contrast management, and an Auto Game Mode that optimizes picture settings for a better refresh rate.